John Goodman: 2010–present

 On March 10, 2017, Goodman received a star on the Hollywood Walk of Fame for his work in motion pictures, located at 6767 Hollywood Boulevard.
 On April 28, 2017, it was announced that a revival of Roseanne was in the works and that Goodman along with most of the original cast and some of the producers would return for the limited series that was being shopped around with ABC and Netflix the frontrunners to land the show.
-On May 16, 2017, it was confirmed that 8 episodes would air mid-season in 2018 on ABC.
+On May 16, 2017, it was confirmed that eight episodes would air mid-season in 2018 on ABC.
 On May 29, 2018, in the wake of controversial remarks made by Barr on Twitter regarding Valerie Jarrett (an advisor of former president Barack Obama), ABC canceled the revival after a single season.
-The next month, ABC ordered a ten-episode Roseanne spin-off titled The Conners, which stars the Roseanne cast sans Roseanne Barr.
+Goodman has stated he "felt bad" for his costar and defended her over the following years, claiming she was not racist.
+However, he also stated in 2025 that the two of them had not spoken in "seven or eight years," with Goodman doubting Barr would even want to talk to him.
+The month after the cancellation, ABC ordered a ten-episode Roseanne spin-off titled The Conners, which stars the Roseanne cast sans Roseanne Barr.
 The show's first season premiered on October 16, 2018.

-In 2019, Goodman starred in the role of Southern megachurch preacher and family patriarch Eli Gemstone on the HBO comedy The Righteous Gemstones, created by and co-starring Danny McBride.
+From 2019 to 2025, Goodman starred in the role of Southern megachurch preacher and family patriarch Eli Gemstone on the HBO comedy The Righteous Gemstones, created by and co-starring Danny McBride.
 Goodman accepted the role right after the revived Roseanne series had been cancelled and before its spin-off The Conners was announced, which led to Goodman doing both shows.
 The Righteous Gemstones was renewed for a second season in September 2019.
+In 2020, Goodman served as the conductor narrator for the virtual train ride welcome video at the St. Louis Aquarium that opened at St. Louis Union Station.
+In 2023, Goodman appeared in Monarch: Legacy of Monsters as the older Bill Randa, reprising his role from Kong: Skull Island (2017).

+Acting credits and accolades

 Philanthropy

 Since Hurricane Katrina, Goodman has appeared in several recovery commercials aired in Louisiana.

 In 2010, Goodman appeared in a commercial to raise awareness for the Deepwater Horizon oil spill.
 Also starring in the commercial were Sandra Bullock, Peyton Manning, Eli Manning, Jack Del Rio, Drew Brees, Emeril Lagasse, James Carville, and Blake Lively.

 Personal life

 Goodman married Annabeth Hartzog, originally of Bogalusa, Louisiana, in 1989.
 They met at a Halloween party at Tipitina's when he was filming Everybody's All-American in New Orleans.
 They reside in the Garden District of New Orleans.
-Their daughter, Molly Evangeline Goodman (born 1990), works as a production assistant in the film industry.
+Their daughter, Molly Evangeline Goodman (born 1990), has worked as a production assistant in the film industry.